flutter/website/_includes/setup/get-sdk-win.md

 ```
 replacing `<cd>` with your current directory path.
 For example, `setx PATH "%PATH%;C:\Users\obiwan\flutter\bin"`.

+Run these commands in either a Cmd or PowerShell window.
+Flutter does not support third-party shells
+like Git Bash.
+{: .alert-warning}

 To update an existing version of Flutter, see [Upgrading Flutter](/upgrading/)

 ### Run flutter doctor

-Run the following command to see if there are any dependencies you need to install to complete
+Open a new Cmd or PowerShell window and run the following command to see if there
+are any dependencies you need to install to complete the setup:
-the setup:

 ```
 > flutter doctor